IDIOM CONNECTION

 a flight of fancy

-It was a flight of fancy that we would think of trying to climb Mt.
-Everest.
+It is a flight of fancy that we are thinking of climbing such a high mountain.

 flip one`s lid